CaptainPStar/co10_Escape/readme.txt

 The official co10 Escape mission for Arma3 is currently developed and maintained by NeoArmageddon and Scruffy.

+License
+This mission is released under the APL-SA license.

+Modification
+When you release a modified version of this mission, please make sure to change the line #define RELEASE "something" in include/defines.hpp to your user/clan/squadname.
+This makes collecting feedback and issues for me much easier.

 Feedback
 Please post bugs and feedback in our Gitlab at https://gitlab.anzp.de